MichelaZ/Kickstarter_Analysis/README.md

 ## Project Purpose:
 In this project I used excel to analyze Kickstarter data for a client so they could see how their campaign's launch date and funding goals compared to similar campaigns.
 The brief stated:
 > Louise’s play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 Using the Kickstarter dataset that you’ve already combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.
-You’ll then submit a written report based on your analysis and the visualizations you create.

 ## Deliverable 1:

 ##### Deliverable 1: Purpose
 Deliverable 1 was a pivot chart to look at the outcomes of theater Kickstarter campaigns throughout the year.
-The breif stated:
+The brief stated:
 > Use your knowledge of pivot tables and graphing in Excel to visualize campaign outcomes ("successful," "failed," and "canceled") based on launch date.

 1. To filter data by year in the pivot table I used the YEARS function on the "Date Created Conversion" column which I made from converting Unix timestamps into a date excel can read using the formula below: